 As a grassroots organization, NAMI NJ is devoted to breaking stigma and barriers of all types that our diverse communities face.
 We are especially sensitive to the concept of mutual caring and responsibility implicit in family relationships and reaching out in that context to families from various cultures that are affected by serious mental illness.
-NAMI NJ has gained considerable expertise in the area of multi-cultural outreach and program development.
-AACT-NOW (African American), CAMHOP (Chinese), NAMI En Español (Latino) and SAMHAJ (South Asian) are four NAMI NJ innovative multicultural programs that outreach to African American, Chinese, Latino and South Asian families with services in education, support and advocacy.
-The programs also provide education for mental health professionals to help them better understand cultural and treatment issues relevant to these populations.
+NAMI NJ has gained considerable expertise in the area of multicultural outreach, advocacy, and program development.
+AACT-NOW (African American), CAMHOP (Chinese American), NAMI NJ En Español (Latinx) and SAMHAJ (South Asian) are four NAMI NJ innovative multicultural programs that outreach to African American, Chinese American, Latinx and South Asian families with services in education, support and advocacy.
+The programs also provide education for mental health providers to help them better understand cultural and treatment issues relevant to these populations.

 AACT-NOW is a NAMI NJ initiative serving New Jersey’s African American communities which include individuals and families affected by mental illness, the faith community, and mental health professionals.
 AACT-NOW provides culturally competent support, education and advocacy in the northern, central and southern regions of New Jersey, through free services such as support groups, phone referral, community workshops and other outreach activities.

 CAMHOP-NJ is a NAMI NJ initiative to help people of Chinese origin (including immigrants from mainland China, Hong Kong, Taiwan, and their descendants) in New Jersey gain better understanding about mental illness as a biological based and treatable disease.
 Our free services include support groups, referral services, advocacy, NAMI Family-to-Family Education Course in Chinese, community workshops, and educational materials in Chinese.

 NAMI NJ en Español

 NAMI NJ en Español is an awareness & education program developed by NAMI NJ serving the Hispanic/Latino community in New Jersey.
 It offers local self-help support groups, referral services, NAMI Family-to-Family Education Course in Spanish, community workshops, and other outreach activities.